Iotic-Labs/iotics-host-lib/builder/iotics/publisher_template/{{cookiecutter.publisher_dir}}/README.md

 #### Adding more semantic metadata via custom properties
+All metadata describing twins is stored using the Resource Description Framework ([RDF](https://www.w3.org/TR/rdf11-concepts/)), which makes statements about the world using subject-predicate-object triples.
+For purposes of this walkthrough, think of predicates and objects as keys and values describing the subject (usually a Twin or Feed).

 In the code snippet below, a custom property is added to the twin while setting the metadata.
 Custom properties allow the user to set the value of the predicate (the `key` parameter), an IRI referencing the definition of the property